Three years on since Aberdeen FC Women launched - their long journey back to SWPL 1 could be just the beginning

 Baby steps might be the way, but even a move to semi-professional contracts would be a monumental decision for women’s football in the north-east.

-When they announced the club, Aberdeen FC stated: “The rate of change in women’s sports is one of the most exciting trends in the sports industry right now.”
+When they announced the club, Aberdeen FC stated: “The rate of cahange in women’s sports is one of the most exciting trends in the sports industry right now.”

 They were right, but things have moved on since even then with SWPL 1 now having four professional teams and receiving more media attention than it ever has.